It is currently considered one of humanity’s most common and dangerous diseases.

 Also, during the treatment period in the hospital, the foci of chronic infection must be eliminated (2-3 months after the onset of the disease, with an inactive process, it is recommended to remove the tonsils).

 The main task of this step is to restore the normal functioning of the cardiovascular system and obtain a complete clinical and biochemical remission.

 The second stage of treatment can be carried out in specialized cardio-rheumatic sanatoriums, where patients receive a particular health regimen, exercise therapy, hardening procedures, and differentiated motor activity.

 In addition, rheumatism treatment may include mud therapy spa (applications to affected joints), radon baths, hydrogen sulfide, sodium chloride, oxygen, and carbon dioxide.

-Third stage of rheumatism treatment
+The third stage of rheumatism treatment

 Clinical observation, relapse prevention, prevention of disease progression.

 At this stage, therapeutic measures are implemented that contribute to eliminating the active course of the pathological process.